thestriver/AWS_SSA/AWS_SSA.md

 ![](assets/images/saa/asg1.png)

+With target tracking, you select a load metric for your application, such as “Average CPU Utilization” or the new “Request Count Per Target” metric from Application Load Balancer, set the target value, and Auto Scaling adjusts the number of EC2 instances in your Auto Scaling group as needed to maintain that target.

 launch templates is launch configurations with versioning

 <h2>Elastic Load Balancing</h2>

 ![](assets/images/saa/elb1.png)

 Elastic Load Balancing types

-Elastic Load Balancing provides four types of load balancers that can be used with your Auto Scaling group: Application Load Balancers, Network Load Balancers, Gateway Load Balancers, and Classic Load Balancers.
+Elastic Load Balancing provides **four types of load balancers** that can be used with your Auto Scaling group: Application Load Balancers, Network Load Balancers, Gateway Load Balancers, and Classic Load Balancers.

 There is a key difference in how the load balancer types are configured.
 With Application Load Balancers, Network Load Balancers, and Gateway Load Balancers, instances are registered as targets with a target group, and you route traffic to the target group.
 With Classic Load Balancers, instances are registered directly with the load balancer.

 Application Load Balancer
 Routes and load balances at the application layer (HTTP/HTTPS), and supports path-based routing.
 An Application Load Balancer can route requests to ports on one or more registered targets, such as EC2 instances, in your virtual private cloud (VPC).

+**Today we’re launching support for multiple TLS/SSL certificates on Application Load Balancers (ALB) using Server Name Indication (SNI).
+You can now host multiple TLS secured applications, each with its own TLS certificate, behind a single load balancer.
+In order to use SNI, all you need to do is bind multiple certificates to the same secure listener on your load balancer.
+ALB will automatically choose the optimal TLS certificate for each client.
+These new features are provided at no additional charge.**

 Network Load Balancer
 Routes and load balances at the transport layer (TCP/UDP Layer-4), based on address information extracted from the TCP packet header, not from packet content.
 Network Load Balancers can handle traffic bursts, retain the source IP of the client, and use a fixed IP for the life of the load balancer.